SayarGitHub/flappy_bird/README.md

 # flappy_bird
-I used Pygame to recreate flappy bird
+I used Pygame to recreate flappy bird.
+To play run main.py from terminal and use spacebar.